Julia Gaspar-Bates & Dr. Mark Bates & Dr. Stephen V. Bowles & Ivonne Arena & R. Chandler Swallow

 DR. MARK BATES

-Director, Resiliance and Prevention Directorate, Defense Center of Excellence for Psychological Health and Traumatic Brain Injury
+Associate Director, Psychological Health Promotion Directorate, Defense Centers of Excellence for Traumatic Brain Injury and Psychological Health (DCoE)

 Associate Professor of Behavioral Science at the National Defense University, Adjunct Faculty at the Uniformed Services University of the Health Sciences